 The establishment serves a good range of snacks from burgers to casse-croutes, from omelettes to pizzas, from fish, steak & chicken dishes to salads.
 There’s a good range of desserts & drinks.

-The place is popular with locals on week-ends & public holidays aided by the fact that the Snack is open for a broad range of hours (10am-8pm Tues-Sat & 10am-4pm Sun.
-Closed Mon) to cater for early as well as late lunches.
-This can be important to many/most of us travelling in these parts where time has no meaning – the chefs at most establishments take last orders for lunch around 2.30pm before taking a break before diner.
-If you are looking for a late lunch there is little open so dive into Snack Matira – you will not be disappointed.
+The place is popular with locals on week-ends & public holidays aided by the fact that the Snack is open for a broad range of hours (10am-8pm most days) to cater for early as well as late lunches.
+This can be important to many/most of those travelling in these parts where time has no meaning – the chefs at most establishments take last orders for lunch around 2.30pm before taking a break before diner.
+If you are looking for a late lunch there is little open so dive into Snack Matira.

 Main courses from $10-20.
 Tel: 87677732.